-Deshi Singh built her foundation over a decade in investment banking and global financial services — at Morgan Stanley, and hedge funds Och Ziff and Hudson Bay Capital Management.
-More than twenty years of combined Wall Street and entrepreneurial experience later, she has directed that institutional rigor toward something larger: the systems that shape human life at its most fundamental level.
+I built my foundation over more than a decade in investment banking and global financial services, including at Morgan Stanley and hedge funds Och-Ziff and Hudson Bay Capital Management.
+After more than twenty years across Wall Street and entrepreneurship, I redirected that institutional rigor toward something larger: the systems that shape human life at its most fundamental level.

-That redirection was never a departure from precision — it was an expansion of what precision demands.
-Today, she applies the same analytical discipline she honed in capital markets to the fights that matter most: ending sexual exploitation and trafficking, advancing maternal and child health, and building the accountability structures that protect the vulnerable and create lasting, generational change.
+That redirection was not a departure from precision — it was an expansion of what precision demands.
+Today, I apply the same analytical discipline I honed in capital markets to the challenges with the greatest long-term consequences: strengthening maternal and child health, ending sexual exploitation and trafficking, and building durable accountability structures that reduce harm and protect people across generations.

-Central to that work is a clear-eyed advocacy for the equality model — the position, backed by research and survivor testimony, that prostitution is a form of violence against women, that it builds direct demand for trafficking, and that pornography and the mass sexualization of the female body are serious public health crises.
-These are not fringe arguments.
-They are the conclusion of evidence examined honestly.
+Central to this work is a clear, evidence-based position on sexual exploitation.
+Drawing on research, survivor testimony, and public health analysis, I advance the equality model — the understanding that prostitution functions as a form of violence against women, that it fuels demand for trafficking, and that pornography and the mass sexualization of the female body constitute serious public health concerns.

-Currently pursuing a Master of Public Health at Harvard University, Deshi brings the same rigor she applied to balance sheets to the most consequential design questions of our time: who do our systems protect, who do they harm, and what does evidence-based transformation actually require?
+I am currently pursuing a Master of Public Health at Harvard University, where I bring the same rigor I once applied to balance sheets to the most consequential design questions of our time: who our systems protect, who they fail, and how evidence-based transformation can be implemented at scale.
+My work prioritizes prevention, durability, and measurable impact — not reactive or symbolic solutions.

 Based in New York City.
 Operating globally.

-Every structural barrier removed from female economic participation produces measurable returns at the household, community, and national level.
-Deshi's work connects philanthropy, policy, and private capital to create durable pathways — not one-off programs.
+Removing structural barriers to women's economic participation produces measurable returns — for households, employers, and national economies.
+I connect policy, philanthropy, and private capital to build durable pathways that improve health, stability, and opportunity — not one-off programs.

 Pursuing a Master of Public Health at Harvard University — with research spanning maternal and child health, anti-trafficking interventions, AI-enabled care models, sustainability, and systems-level evaluation.
 Applying the analytical discipline of two decades of institutional work to the most consequential public health challenges of our time.